GREEN TOURING

 Danielle Ironside -

-To mark the end of the initiative, the companies will come together for a Green Circle Event at Bangarra Dance Theatre on Tuesday 4 November.
-This Event will celebrate the successes of the Green Circle companies, launch Theatre Green Book Australia V2.0 (by Grace Nye-Butler and Chris Mercer), and outline initiatives and strategies identified by Green Circle members to support the adoption of environmentally informed practices across the performing arts sector.
+To mark the end of the initiative, the companies came together for a Green Circle Event at Bangarra Dance Theatre on Tuesday 4 November.
+This Event celebrated the successes of the Green Circle companies, launched Theatre Green Book Australia Second Edition (by Grace Nye-Butler and Chris Mercer), and outlined initiatives and strategies identified by Green Circle members to support the adoption of environmentally informed practices across the performing arts sector.

 KEY INFO